twlndark/twlndark/README.md

 <details>
 <summary><b>Introduction to Eleanore</b></summary>

-I am 13 years old, my birthday is on December 14th—exactly 10 days after Bungo Stray Dogs was first published.
+I'm 13 years old, my birthday is on December 14th—exactly 10 days after Bungo Stray Dogs was first published.
 I identify as aroace and agender

 I have been diagnosed with autism spectrum disorder (level 3) and an unspecified non-organic psychosis disorder, and I am currently being evaluated for other potential disorders.
 I also experience short-term memory loss.
 The majority of my memories feel dreamlike, making it difficult for me to recognize people and to distinguish what is reality
 </details>